 Can I add an extension for my home office?

 PD rights apply to the majority of homeowners.
 However, if you live in a Conservation Area, a National Park, an Area of Outstanding Natural Beauty or a World Heritage Site, then they might have been restricted.
 If you’re unsure, contact your local planning authority before starting work.

 As long as PD applies, you don’t need planning permission for a home office.
 The rules state you can extend out by up to 4 metres if your property is detached and up to 3 metres for semi-detached and terrace properties.

 Again as long as your not creating additional noise or traffic, you’re free to extend your home and use the new space as a home office.

 Do you need planning permission to build a garden office?

-Many companies market garden offices as “planning permission not needed“.
+Many companies market garden offices as not needing planning permission as they are covered under PD rights.
 Sadly, they are wrong as it depends on several factors.
 These include the design, height and how many outbuildings you already have.